Close Menu

 GNMA announced in September 2020 that it would no longer allow the LIBOR index to be used for HECM loans, effective February 1, 2021, and lenders quickly moved to the CMT index.
 Ultimately, lenders and HUD wanted to replace the LIBOR index with the new SOFR index, but the SOFR index was not ready in time, and the move was made back to the CMT to eliminate the LIBOR.

-The SOFR is the Secured Overnight Financing Rate, which is the cost of borrowing cash overnight collateralized by Treasury Securities and cannot be manipulated as was supposed to be the case of the LIBOR.
-Once it became known that the LIBOR rate was subject to manipulation, the rate was dropped as a financial staple for adjustable rate loans, and a major antitrust class action suit was filed.
-There are currently more than a dozen individuals on trial for serious financial crimes.
+The SOFR is the Secured Overnight Financing Rate, which is the cost of borrowing cash overnight collateralized by Treasury Securities and cannot be manipulated, as was supposed to be the case with the LIBOR.
+Once it became known that the LIBOR rate was subject to manipulation, it was dropped as a financial staple for adjustable-rate loans, and a major antitrust class action suit was filed.
+More than a dozen individuals are currently on trial for serious financial crimes.

-The CMT is a long-standing and trusted index, and the SOFR is also an index that is beyond manipulation.
+The CMT is a long-standing and trusted index, and the SOFR is an index that cannot be manipulated.

 Where we are now: